Why did you decide to record the Henty historical novels?

 Is anyone else doing these books in audio format?

 Yes.
-I checked recently and there are at least 3 others recording the Henty novels.
+I checked recently and there are recording the Henty novels.
 Unabridged recordings can be had from Tantor Media and Blackstone Audio Books.
-Blackstone editions range in price from $39.94 to $62.95.
-Tantor Media prices average $25.00, but I haven't been able to find out if they are on cassette, MP3 CD, or downloadable.
-Jim Weiss is recording them also in an abridged format.
+Blackstone is actually producing my recordings now and making them available on Amazon and other physical CD outlets.
+Jim Weiss has recorded them also in an abridged format.
 If his recording speed is similar to mine, I calculate that he is removing approximately 25-30% of the original text.
 He is also simplifying Henty's vocabulary so it is easier to understand.
 His recordings are a great way to introduce younger listeners to Henty and he is a frequent guest at homeschooling conventions.
 You can find him at www.greathall.com.

 I would love to begin recording books too.
 How do you do it?